Bernardo-MG/development-docs/services/logging.md

 # Logging

-Keep logs in a single line.
+Keep logs in a single message.

 ## Levels Usage